 - Request Fair Trade.
 At your local coffee shop, grocery store, office, university…you name it!
 Companies and brands are listening.
 In fact, often times they are waiting for consumer encouragement to take steps toward Fair Trade.
-We even have a comment card you can use as a template.

 - Join our community.
 Real, positive change begins and ends with strong communities.
 Amplify your impact and ours simply by following along and voicing your support on social media.
 Fair Trade Campaigns also offers resources to engage your community.

 - Get on board for the Fair Trade USA Joint Commitment.
 Commitments can take many shapes and sizes.
 Each one counts and will support change.
 Get in touch with your Fair Trade USA representative or contact us to learn more.

 - Purchase Fair Trade Certified coffee.
 Work with your roaster or importer to find more Fair Trade coffees.
 There’s over 1 billion pounds of certified volumes, so if you need a particular quality or origin then we can help you find it.